- Title:

 - Materials & Techniques:

-- Engraving on medium, slightly textured, cream laid paper
+- Etching and engraving on medium, slightly textured, cream laid paper

 - Dimensions: